-Francesca Bellettini was appointed chief executive of Yves Saint Laurent in July 2013.
+Francesca Bellettini is the deputy chief executive of Kering.
+She was previously appointed president and chief executive of Saint Laurent in July 2013.
 She joined the famous Parisian house, replacing Paul Deneuve, at a crucial time in its development.
-Pinault, chairman of parent company Kering, has been open about his wish that the house reach $1 billion dollars in sales.
-Bellettini will play an integral role in achieving this goal, and is likely to embark upon a period of rehabilitation regarding the relations between the press and its creative designer, Hedi Slimane .
+At the time Pinault, chairman of parent company Kering, was open about his wish that the house reach $1 billion dollars in sales and Bellettini played an integral role in achieving that goal.

-She joined Yves Saint Laurent from Bottega Veneta.
+Bellettini joined Yves Saint Laurent from Bottega Veneta.
 Whilst at the Italian leather goods and ready-to-wear brand, also owned by Kering, Bellettini oversaw merchandising, visual display and communications and was instrumental in the brand’s repositioning and popularity in emerging markets.

-Bellettini has extensive managerial experience in the fashion industry.
-Prior to Bottega Veneta, she was a merchandising director at Gucci, operations manager at Helmut Lang, and has also held various positions at Prada.
+Her extensive managerial experience in the fashion industry precedes her time at Bottega Veneta; she previously was a merchandising director at Gucci, operations manager at Helmut Lang, and has also held various positions at Prada.